Ammu25/my-data-anthology/README.md

 # my-data-anthology

 Hi there :wave:, I'm Sheetal Reddy.
-I created this repository to host my data analysis/bioinformatics portfolio.<br />
+I created this repository to host my bioinformatics portfolio.<br />
 Here is a list of my portfolio projects (click on the dropdown menus):

   <details>